Gardena High School: History

-GHS opened in 1907.
-In Spring 1956, the junior high school classes stayed at the old Gardena High School while the high school classes moved into a new building designed by architects Henry L. Gogerty (1894–1990) and D. Stewart Kerr.
+In 1956, the junior high school classes stayed at the old Gardena High School while the high school classes moved into a new building designed by architects Henry L. Gogerty (1894–1990) and D. Stewart Kerr.
 Up until the opening of the new Gardena High School, high school students held morning shifts, while junior high school students held afternoon shifts.
 The junior high is now known as Peary Middle School.

-It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.
+The painting collection tradition ended with the move, and the paintings numbered 90.
+The majority were placed in a basement.

+The official opening of the new high school was September 17, 1956.
+There were to be 67 teachers and 1,600 students in grades 10-12 upon opening.
+The price tag was about $5,000,000.
+Upon opening the curriculum and attendance boundary were largely to stay the same.
+The two non-English languages as a second language classes available were French and Spanish.
+The school opened with a working farm.

+In 1961 the Los Angeles city high school district merged into the Los Angeles Unified School District.

+Two additional classroom buildings were scheduled to begin construction in 1964.

+In the 1990s California State University Dominguez Hills president Robert C. Detweiler and art director Kathy Zimmerer facilitated a planned restoration of the paintings and received a grant to establish an exhibition of about half of the paintings.
+Several of the paintings had received damage.
+Two had been destroyed by the conditions in the period 1955-circa 1995.

+In 2015 the Autry Museum exhibited some of the works of art that had been displayed at Gardena High.

 Attendance boundary

 The school serves the City of Gardena, portions of Carson, and portions of Los Angeles (including Harbor Gateway and portions of Wilmington).

 Features

-The northern end of the campus has LAUSD staff housing, Sage Park Apartments.
+The northern end of the campus has Los Angeles Unified School District staff housing, Sage Park Apartments.
 It takes up 3.5 acre of land.
 It opened in 2015.
 Its buildings have three and four stories each, and 90 units total are present.